luapower/luapower-all/luajit.md

 starting luajit in the directory of the app makes the app's modules accessible automatically.

-Static builds of LuaJIT don't look into the current directory at all.
+TODO: Make it so that static builds of LuaJIT don't look into the current directory at all.

 ### Finding shared libraries